dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 State Store    | ETAG, TRANSACTION, ACTOR, QUERY_API Binding        | INPUT_BINDING, OUTPUT_BINDING

-## HTTPEndpoints
+### HTTPEndpoints
 Each loaded `HttpEndpoint` provides a name to easily identify the Dapr resource associated with the runtime.

+### Subscriptions
+The metadata API returns a list of pubsub subscriptions that the app has registered with the Dapr runtime.
+This includes the pubsub name, topic, routes, deadletter topic, and the metadata associated with the subscription.

+### App connection details
+The metadata API returns information related to Dapr's connection to the app.
+This includes the app port, protocol, host, max concurrency, along with health check details.

-## Attributes
+### Attributes

 The metadata API allows you to store additional attribute information in the format of key-value pairs.
 These are ephemeral in-memory and are not persisted if a sidecar is reloaded.
 This information should be added at the time of a sidecar creation, for example, after the application has started.

 ## Get the Dapr sidecar information